ec-intl/.github/.github/ISSUE_TEMPLATE/major_release.md

 ---
-name: Minor Release Plan
+name: Major Release Plan
 about: This issue plans a new release for a fixed period.
-Use it for small releases containing few features or bug fixes.
-This template is a minor release plan.
-For major releases, use the major release plan template.
+Use it for large releases containing many features or bug fixes.
+This template is a major release plan.
+For minor releases, use the minor release plan template.
 title: Software Release Plan
 labels: "Release Plan"
 ---